bounswe/bounswe2022group2/deliverables/CMPE451_Customer_Presentation_Milestone_3/final_deliverables.md

 ### Reflections Related to the Final Milestone Demo Including Lessons Learned

+Our final milestone demo went very well overall and was very well received by the audience.
+As in the previous milestones, we received nice comments from people regarding to our app and demo.
+The only major problem we encountered was the semantic search problem.
+Our semantic search algorithm was working in a so "semantic" way that requires more than a strict threshold for relating keywords.
+In our demo, we had a problem with this.
+We nicely presented semantic search with the keywords we previously tried.
+However, when someone in the audience tried to do search, their keywords used to search didn't produce meaningful results that normally it should produce.

+The lesson we learned from this issue is the fact that we need to test our features among the team as whole instead of some specific people who implemented that feature.
+If our app is used by the whole team members before the demo day, most probably we would not encounter a problem like this.
+Additionally, we need to consider and estimate the behavior of the audience and customer and take actions regarding to it.
+Even if a feature is not working as expected, we need to be able to justify it with valid reasons and explain the reasons to the audience in a language s/he can understand.

+Other than this semantic search problem, we believe that we did again a really great job!
+Just as in the previous milestone demos.
+We are happy with the final milestone demo and we believe that the audience was also happy and excited with the presentation we did.

 ***

 ### What Could Be Done Differently in the Start of the Project to Finalize the Project